Updated monthlyResearched toolsIndependent recommendations

 Canva

-Canva is one of the easiest ways for small businesses to create polished visuals without waiting on a dedicated designer for every task.
+Canva is one of the easiest ways for small businesses to produce polished visual assets quickly without building a full creative workflow first.

 Quick take